 - Large, clear color screen with split-screen function.

 - Two cameras included.

 - Power-saving feature to prolong battery life.

-- Some found battery life can be poor.
+- Battery life can be poor.

-Babysense Video Baby Monitor with Two Digital Cameras
+Babysense Video Baby Monitor

 You can watch their eyelids flutter and see their chests rise and fall as they breathe.
 I found this particularly reassuring with my little one when she was sleeping.

 Privacy and security are always a concern in this age of technology.
 The 2.4 GHz digital wireless connection ensures a private, uninterrupted transmission up to a range of 900 feet.